 Requester of Proposed Study

-AEAon behalf of Dr. Laura Prugh, University of Alaska Fairbanks (UAF), Institute of Arctic Biology
+AEA anticipates that a resource agency will request this study.

 Responses to Study Request Criteria (18 CFR 5.9(b))

 Describe the goals and objectives of each study proposal and the information to be obtained.

 The goal of this study is to provide current information on the abundance of terrestrial furbearers (coyote, red fox, lynx, and marten) for use in evaluating potential Susitna-Watana Hydroelectric Project -related (Project) impacts and identifying appropriate mitigation.
 The potential impacts of the Project include habitat loss and fragmentation, increased human harvest and disturbance, and changes in prey populations (AEA 2011).
 Accurate population estimates and habitat-use data are important for adequately assessing the potential effects of the Project on furbearer populations and to develop avoidance, minimization, and mitigation measures for development of management and monitoring plans.